 A faculty advisor from each School must endorse the project topic and will evaluate the final project according to the academic standards established by the faculty for both programs.
 Students work closely with faculty advisers from both schools to jointly develop a capstone APA project reflecting each student's professional and intellectual interests.

-Completing Field Education Requirements in the MSW/MPH Concurrent Degree Program
+Completing Field Education Requirements in the MSW/MPP Concurrent Degree Program

 In addition to completing the generalist and specialized field education curriculum required for the MSW degree, Social Welfare MSW students in the MSW/MPP Concurrent Degree Program also complete a required MPP Policy Internship.
 Concurrent degree students typically complete the 10 week, full-time summer MPP internship after completing the first year MPP core curriculum.
 Students work closely with faculty and field consultant advisers from both schools to jointly plan a social work field placement that also satisfies the public policy internship requirement.
 Concurrent degree students should discuss MSW fieldwork placement with their assigned Social Welfare Field Consultant early on in the program.